 Specifies whether to advertise inter-area routes.
 The routing information that matches the specified network range is not advertised to other areas as inter-area routes.
 Instead, this command allows you to advertise only a specified range as inter-area routes to other areas.
 However, if you specify not-advertise, nothing will be advertised.

-- Default value when this parameter is omitted: advertise (Information is advertised as inter-area routes). - 2.
-Range of values:
+advertise (Information is advertised as inter-area routes).

 Specify advertise or not-advertise.

 Individual routes connecting the areas are advertised without being summarized.